Susan Rice speaks out on 'unmasking' accusations: 'I leaked nothing to nobody'

 Nor, Rice said, was she aware that Flynn was lobbyist for Turkey.

-In her first interview since the story broke, Rice also said she was "surprised" and "shocked" when President Donald Trump tweeted a widely discredited claims that former President Obama personally ordered the bugging of Trump Tower and members of his team during the campaign.
+In her first interview since the story broke, Rice also said she was "surprised" and "shocked" when Trump tweeted a widely discredited claim that former President Obama personally ordered the bugging of Trump Tower and members of his team during the campaign.

 "That's a very serious allegation, it had no basis in fact, and it wasn't typical of the way presidents treat their predecessors," Rice said of Trump's tweet.